maheepala/micro-lab-4/README.md

 2. Then the pcb board was made by using that design.
 To make it a cu board and ferric chloride was used.<br>

-3. And then the components used are soldered to the pcb board as in figure ….<br>
+3. And then the components used are soldered to the pcb board as in figure 14 <br>

 4. Then the code that use to program the pic microcontroller was written using the MP labs software and uploaded it into the pic microcontroller using pickit 3.<br>